Children learn their colors between 20 months-3 1/2 years of age. Doing some of the following 37 activities will help facilitate their learning.

 - Playing with colored blocks.

 - Color with crayons, colored pencils, etc.

 - Go on a treasure hunt!
-Using paper lunch bags with colors on the front go collect colored toys together.
+Using paper lunch bags with colors on the front go to collect colored toys together.

 Tutorial on Artsy Momma here